 Amounts held from time to time in the reserve account will continue to be held for the benefit of the trust.
-Funds will be withdrawn from cash in the reserve account on any distribution date or, in the case of the payment of any primary servicing fee, on any monthly servicing payment date, to the extent that the amount of Available Funds and the amount on deposit in the capitalized interest account on that distribution date or monthly servicing payment date is insufficient to pay any of the items specified in clauses (a) through (d) under "DistributionsDistributions from the Collection Account" above.
-These funds also will be withdrawn at maturity of a class of notes or on the final distribution upon termination of the trust to the extent that the amount of Available Funds at that time is insufficient to pay any of the items specified in clauses (e) and (f) and, in the case of the final distribution upon termination of the trust, clause (h) under "Distributions_Distribution Account" above.
+Funds will be withdrawn from the reserve account on any distribution date or, in the case of the payment of the primary servicing fee, on any monthly servicing payment date, to the extent that the amount of Available Funds and the amount on deposit in the cash capitalization account on that distribution date or monthly servicing payment date is insufficient to pay any of the items specified in items (1) through (4), (6) and (8) under "Distributions-Distributions from the Collection Account" above, and on the respective maturity dates of each class of notes, items (5), (7) and (9) under "Distributions-Distributions from the Collection Account" above, to the extent necessary to reduce the balance of that class of notes to zero.

-The reserve account is intended to enhance the likelihood of timely distributions of interest to the noteholders and to decrease the likelihood that the noteholders will experience losses.
+The reserve account is intended to enhance the likelihood of timely distributions of interest to the noteholders and their payment in full at their maturity dates and to decrease the likelihood that the noteholders will experience losses.
 In some circumstances, however, the reserve account could be reduced to zero.
-Except on the final distribution upon termination of the trust, amounts on deposit in the reserve account, other than amounts in excess of the Specified Reserve Account Balance, will not be available to cover any carryover servicing fees.
-Amounts on deposit in the reserve account will be available to pay principal on the notes and accrued interest at the maturity of the notes, and to pay the carryover servicing fee on the final distribution upon termination of the trust.
+In addition, amounts on deposit in the reserve account will be available to pay unpaid swap termination payments, carryover amounts and the carryover servicing fee on the final distribution date upon termination of the trust.
+See "Swap Agreements" in this prospectus supplement.